Jurassic World Dominion: Marketing

 A five-minute preview of the film was released in June 2021 with IMAX screenings of F9.
 Trevorrow had intended for the footage to be the film's first five minutes before removing it from the theatrical cut.
 The footage was posted online on November 23, 2021, as a standalone short film and prologue for Jurassic World Dominion.
 It is also included in the film's extended home media release.
 The prologue, which includes a Cretaceous segment where a Giganotosaurus kills a T. rex in battle, establishes the main film's rivalry between the cloned dinosaurs.

 Universal partnered with Olympians Mikaela Shiffrin, Nathan Chen, and Shaun White, who appeared in commercials promoting the film and the 2022 Winter Olympics.
 In the ads, each athlete has a dinosaur encounter in a snowy environment.

 The first trailer was released online on February 10, 2022, four months before the film's release and later than those for previous Jurassic World films.
-Broadcast during Super Bowl LVI, it had 86 million views on social media websites during the 24 hours after it aired – nearly three times the post-Super Bowl traffic of Jurassic World: Fallen Kingdom.
+It was also broadcast during Super Bowl LVI, and received 86 million views on social media websites during the 24 hours after it aired – nearly three times the post-Super Bowl traffic of Jurassic World: Fallen Kingdom.
 A second trailer was released on April 28.
-Universal established an in-universe website for the fictional Department of Prehistoric Wildlife (DPW) a month before the film's release, with dinosaur sightings around the world.
+Universal established an in-universe website for the fictional Department of Prehistoric Wildlife (DPW) a month before the film's release.
+The site showcases video and image sightings of dinosaurs around the world.
+The site's content was created by an eight-person team, including Jack Ewins, who worked on promotional websites for the previous Jurassic World films.
 An exhibit in London's Trafalgar Square several weeks before the film's release included an interactive billboard with the Giganotosaurus, which reacted to people passing by.

 Mattel and The Lego Group sold toys based on the film, as did Funko and Bandai's Tamagotchi.
 An expansion pack tied into the film was released for the video game Jurassic World Evolution 2 shortly after its theatrical premiere.
 The Smithsonian Institution produced educational products based on the film.
-Barbasol released limited-edition cans of its shaving cream with dinosaurs from the film.
+Barbasol released limited-edition cans of its shaving cream with design work featuring dinosaurs from the film.
 Jeep, several of whose vehicles appeared in Dominion, aired a dinosaur-themed commercial as a tie-in to the film.
 Other promotional partners included CKE Restaurants and Ten Thousand Villages.
+All-in-all, Universal spent $145 million marketing the film.